mehulagg/gitlab/doc/ci/review_apps/index.md

 - `src` is the source of the review toolbar script, which resides in the respective GitLab instance and will be the same for all review apps.

-For example, in a Ruby application whose code is hosted on GitLab.com, you would need to have this script:
+For example, in a Ruby application with code hosted on in a project GitLab.com, you would need to have this script:

 ```html
 <script